drtrigon/eagle-view/README.md

 6. repeat from step 3 for other files

 # Alternative Use
-Execute the command given in the travis config file on your local linux (ubuntu, debian) machine.
+Execute the commands given in the [travis config](.travis.yml) file on your local linux (ubuntu, debian) machine.

 # see also
 * https://github.com/drtrigon/eagle